wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 GHCi> filter (`elem` ['a'..'z']) "u LaUgH aT mE BeCaUsE I aM diFfeRent"
 ```

-> By the way which type do you thing the expression
+> By the way, which type do you thing the expression
 `let notNull x = not (null x) in filter notNull [[1,2,3],[],[3,4,5],[2,2],[],[],[]]` has?

 ### Functions application with $ operator